Azure/azure-cli-extensions/src/timeseriesinsights/README.md

 This is the extension for Azure Time Series Insights.

 ### How to use
-Install this extension using the below CLI command
+Install this extension using the below CLI command:
 ```
 az extension add --name timeseriesinsights
 ```